Our Themes of Interest

 The UK’s rich arts scene provides plentiful opportunities for cultural expression and interaction.
 However, not all individuals or communities have the same opportunities of expressing themselves creatively.
 This lack of representation is at odds with the culturally diverse nature of UK society, cuts against community cohesion and so has a negative effect on wellbeing.

-Through our Literature in Translation, The World in London and Portuguese Visual Arts programmes, we have aimed to celebrate diversity, foster connections across boundaries, and contribute to the development of a society where all have equal opportunities to participate and be heard.
-We are building on this experience in our new participatory performing arts strand: Sharing the Stage.
+Through our Literature in Translation and Participatory Performing Arts programmes, we have aimed to celebrate diversity, foster connections across boundaries, and contribute to the development of a society where all have equal opportunities to participate and be heard.
+Our current work takes place through the Inquiry into the Civic Role of Arts Organisations.

 In the twenty-first century, more than half of the world’s population lives in cities, often with little contact with the natural world or understanding of the role it plays in our lives.
 Without that contact or understanding, we believe that society is less likely to value nature enough to be prepared to take the actions necessary to protect it and the sustainability of the resources it provides.
 We also believe it is important to influence both at national and local levels to create change.